ChaosLights/Rowing-Club-Mobile-App/reqs/requirementgathering.md

 **COACH:**
 - As a coach, I want to be able to update the event calendar with upcoming events so that rowers can sign up for them.
-- As a coach, I want to have access to the rowers' images of their rowing machine data after training so that i can input them manually into the system.
+- As a coach, I want to have access to the rowers' images of their rowing machine data after training so that I can input them manually into the system.
 - As a coach, I want to be able to record rowers' personal bests so that I can rank the people on the team for competitions.
 - As a coach, I want to be able to make set training plans that rowers can access so that it is easier to see the activities rowers need to complete at training.
 - As a coach, I want to view individual rower statistics to track their performance and improvement over time.